-Sometimes there are internal stains on the teeth, referred to as intrinsic stains by the dentist, this can be as a result of treatment with the antibiotic tetracycline when teeth are forming, aging processes that cause the teeth to turn yellow or grey.
+Sometimes, there are internal stains on the teeth, referred to as intrinsic stains by the dentist, this can be as a result of treatment with the antibiotic tetracycline when teeth are forming, aging processes that cause the teeth to turn yellow or grey.
 Alternatively there may have been a trauma to a tooth which causes the death of a nerve which can then turn the tooth a grayish, black color.
 Get teeth whitening treatment in UK that is a great way to enhance the smile and make the patient feel confident in themselves.

 More often than not a thorough cleaning done by the dentist or hygienist will remove most of the external staining caused by food and tobacco.
 Staining can be reduced between cleanings with the use of a whitening toothpaste.

 Professional Teeth Whitening:

-There are a few types of tooth whitening available to patients depending on their circumstances and preferences:
+There are a few types of teeth whitening cosmetics available to patients depending on their circumstances and preferences:

 Laser Whitening (In-Surgery): This form of tooth whitening is carried out in the dental practice and involves using a light-activated bleaching gel to whiten the teeth.
 This technique produces instant whitening results and can take about 1-2 hours.
 Along with the instant whitening results, many dentists advise that the professional home whitening kits be used.

 There is normally a consultation appointment made with the dentist prior to the treatment, this consultation is to ensure the patient is suitable for the teeth whitening procedure and to explain risks and side effects that may arise.

 The teeth are then thoroughly cleaned, either by the dentist or a hygienist, so that tartar and surface stains are removed.
 This is referred to as a scale and polish procedure.
-The dentist will either take pictures or use a shade guide/chart to determine the shade and colour of the teeth before the treatment.
+The dentist will either take pictures or use a shade guide/chart to determine the shade and color of the teeth before the treatment.